 "I said, 'You're right, and I'm sorry,'" Breeyear recalls.
 "These conversations — where do we get the strength for that?"

 Putting Her Pain to Work

-Last spring, a clinician at Lund told Breeyear that Turning Point was going to start a group focused on moms in recovery, with help from the Vermont Department of Maternal Child Health.
+Last spring, a clinician at Lund told Breeyear that Turning Point was going to start a group focused on moms in recovery, with help from the Vermont Department of Health.
 Breeyear went to Turning Point and introduced herself to director Gary De Carolis.
 She started volunteering at the center and, after about six months, was tapped to run the group.